 Medical science has identified drugs that fit this definition.
 For instance, corticosteroids, which doctors use to control inflammation, can cause changes in your body.
 These changes result in physical withdrawal symptoms when you stop using them.

 Certain antidepressants such as Paxil can trigger dizziness or other physical symptoms if stopped too abruptly but do not rise to the level of a substance use disorder.

 At Amatus Recovery Centers, our team proudly provides a wide range of addiction treatment programs to help you begin your recovery.
 Our addiction treatment programs include:

 - Alcohol addiction treatment program

 There are many other addiction treatment programs at Amatus Recovery Centers.
 Our team will work with you to determine what course of action would be best.
 Learn more from our team today.

 Break the Cycle of Psychological Dependence at Amatus Recovery Centers

 We address psychological dependence, physical dependence, and addiction with treatment programs provided by Amatus Recovery Centers.
 Treatment begins with a thorough evaluation and can include detox, counseling, and aftercare.
 We provide clinically appropriate support in a range of environments and support you well past the end of counseling.
-Working closely with us, we can direct to a stable position of sobriety.
-Contact us at 833.631.0525 today for a confidential consultation.
+Working closely with us, we can direct you to a stable position of recovery.
+Contact us by calling 833.631.0525 or completing our online form today.